-Take any feedback training, read any management book (this one excluded), this is the advice you’ll find: praise in public, criticize in private.
+Take any feedback training, read any management book (this one excluded), and this is the advice you’ll find: praise in public, criticize in private.
 It’s so wide-spread that it’s just considered fact.
 This how things ought to be done.
 Period.

 But should it?

 Think back to your school years.
-You sit in the classroom and your teacher is handing out the graded papers you submitted a week earlier.
+You sit in your classroom and your teacher is handing out the graded papers you submitted a week earlier.
 He stops in front your desk and rather than giving your paper to you, he holds it up in the air.
 “Kids,” he says, “this particular one was an excellent piece of work.
 The best paper by far.
 Well researched, well written.
 An example to all!”